- About us

 DO immediately report all sea turtles by calling The local NOAA Fisheries’ Stranding Hotline at 1-866-TURTLE5 (1-866-887-8535).

 DO NOT attempt to remove any line or hooks.
 Do not lift a turtle out of the water by pulling on the line.
 If you catch a turtle on a fishing line, use a dip net to lift it out of the water.

-If you are in Galveston County, the Galveston County Injured Bird Response Team is a group of local citizens who mobilize to help injured birds.
+If you are in Galveston County, the Galveston County Injured Bird Response Team is a group of local community members who mobilize to help injured birds.
 Report injured or orphaned birds on their 24-hour hotline at 646-585-0490.
 Visit their Facebook Page to learn more.

 Prompt notification is the key to a successful investigation.
 The sooner the proper authorities arrive, the better the chances they will be able to collect useful evidence.